kyma-incubator/compass/docs/internal/proposals/compass-split/compass-split.md

 The Compass project is split into two repositories:

-- Compass, which contains Application Connectivity components:
+- Compass, which contains the Application Connectivity components and its dependencies:
   - Director
   - Connector
   - Gateway